 (404 pages with their respective inbound links.)

 In the case above, we’d want to explore the “Inbound Links” and either remove them or edit them.
 Plus, you can uncover the anchor text used for the link.
-That way you know both the page that link is on and where that link is on the page.
+That way you know what page that link is on and where it's located on the page.

 It also allows you to confirm that the right text was linked in the first place.